Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 What are the rooms like at Nutfield Priory Hotel Health Club and Spa?

 The room was beautiful.
-It had a really opulent style with twin beds pushed together, masses of pillows and even a separate seating area as well as a desk – everything we could need for a comfortable stay.
+It had a really opulent style with twin beds pushed together, masses of pillows and even a separate seating area as well as a desk and air conditioning too.
+It had everything we could need for a comfortable stay.

 There was a fridge inside the wardrobe with fresh milk and water as well as a nicely stocked tea and coffee tray – plus, a fancy coffee machine which my friend, Sarah, was quite excited about.
+There was free wifi and room service too.
 The bathroom was huge with a shower over the bath and twin sinks as well as complimentary toiletries and plenty of fluffy towels.

 What are the leisure facilities like at Nutfield Priory Hotel Health Club and Spa?

 We grabbed our swimming costumes and headed for the Health Club and Spa.
 We were greeted by a man on reception and in hindsight I think we went slightly wrong here.
 We told him we were guests at the hotel and were told we could use the spa facilities, he then checked us in, gave us towels and directed us to the pool.